realshubhamraut/Flight-Airfare-Prediction-on-Azure-with-WebUI/readme.md

 ---

 A production-grade flight airfare prediction platform built with PySpark ETL pipelines for distributed data processing, ensemble machine learning models with hyperparameter tuning, and RESTful APIs using Flask and FastAPI.
-The entire solution is containerized with Docker and deployed on Azure using Container Registry, Azure ML, and Container Instances.
+The entire solution is containerized with Docker and deployed on Azure using Container Registry, , and Container Instances.

 <div style="display: flex; flex-wrap: wrap; gap: 8px; margin: 20px 0;">
   <a href="http://flight-ui-8339.eastus.azurecontainer.io:8501/">